Small Heath: Population

 The total population of the area is approximately 36,898, based on 2007 estimates.
-The majority of residents are of South Asian origin, mainly of Pakistani (51%) while people of White British ethnicity form 22% of the population.
-There are also many East African residents from Somalia and Eritrea who live in Small Heath.
+The majority of residents are of South Asian origin, mainly Pakistani (51%) while people of White British ethnicity form 22% of the population.
+There are also many East African residents from Somalia, Sudan and Eritrea who live in Small Heath.
 The majority of residents are also Muslim; and there are many mosques in the area, the largest in Small Heath being the Ghamkol Shariff Masjid which is also one of the largest in the UK.

+The district is well known for its extremely diverse Muslim community and shopping centres within one of the busiest streets in the city of Birmingham, Coventry Road, home to large mosques, within a proximity to each other and restaurants serving halal food and goods mainly more busy during Ramadan.
+The road, in recent decades, has built a huge East African presence (mostly Somali and Sudanese) with chains like Dahabshill as well as Yemeni restaurants and Pakistani shops and restaurants.

 Parks and sport

 There are several parks and green spaces in the suburb, of which the largest (Small Heath Park – formerly known as Victoria Park) occasionally hosts festivals.
 An episode of Charlie's Garden Army featured a permanent installation in Small Heath Park.
-Small Heath is home to Birmingham City Football Club's St. Andrews stadium.
+Neighbouring Bordesley is home to Birmingham City Football Club's St. Andrews stadium, just on the boundary between Bordesley and Small Heath.

 Transport

 The section of Coventry Road running through Small Heath formed part of the main A45 route from Birmingham to Coventry, until bypassed to the south by a dual carriageway opened in January 1985.

 It is served by Small Heath railway station on the North Warwickshire Line.
 The Grand Union Canal also passes through the area.
 Local transport connections are very good, with a mainline railway station and many bus routes to other parts of the city.
+The 60 bus (operated by National Express West Midlands) serves Small Heath and runs from the city centre of Birmingham along Coventry Road, heading towards Cranes Park.
+Furthermore, the 8C Inner Circle also travels through the area, along with the 27 that passes the Birmingham City stadium, before heading towards Bordesley Green along Green Lane.

 In the early years, horse-drawn buses ran along the Coventry Road, linking Small Heath with the city centre and with other nearby districts.
 In 1882, the building of a tramline along the Coventry Road to Small Heath Park was authorised, and four years later, the Coventry Road steam tramway route was opened to a terminus near Dora Road.
 In the early years of the 20th century, this line was converted for use by electric trams.